-Bezos’ rocket company pins crash on overheated engine nozzle
+Bezos' Blue Origin pinpoints reason for September rocket failure

-CAPE CANAVERAL, Fla.
-(AP) — An overheated rocket engine nozzle caused last year’s Blue Origin launch failure that has grounded flights for six months, the company said Friday.
+An overheated rocket engine nozzle caused last year’s Blue Origin launch failure that has grounded flights for six months, the company said Friday.

-Jeff Bezos’ rocket company Blue Origin said it expects to resume its quick trips to space from West Texas sometime later this year.
+Jeff Bezos’ Kent-based rocket company Blue Origin said it expects to resume its quick trips to space from West Texas sometime later this year.

 The New Shepard rocket was carrying experiments but no passengers when its engine nozzle broke apart due to excessive temperatures last September.